jingzhiro/jingzhiro/README.md

 <h1>Hey!
 I'm @jingzhiro :)</h1>

-I'm in my second year of exploring my interests (computer science and physics) at UNSW and branching out into other areas of knowledge.
+I'm in my second year of exploring computer science and physics and branching out into other areas of knowledge at UNSW.

 <h2>Projects</h2>